 To learn how to manage and update your WordPress plugins, see the tutorial below:

-Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the products and services offered on this site are not associated, affiliated, sponsored, or endorsed by WordPress, nor have they been certified, reviewed, or tested by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items advertised, reviewed, or linked to this site.
+Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the products and services offered on this site are not affiliated, associated, sponsored, or endorsed by WordPress, nor have they been certified, tested, or reviewed by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items reviewed, advertised, or linked from this site.

-Have you found this article useful?
-Feel free to share this information with anyone thinking of starting their own business online using the social buttons below.
+Did you enjoy this post?
+Feel free to use the links below to share this information with anyone thinking of starting or growing a business online.